vincesesto/trekking_app/README.md

 Go to the url 0.0.0.0:8000 to test

 ## How To Use The Application
+- Log into the admin interface to add content at 0.0.0.0:8000/admin
+- View images and content from the 0.0.0.0:8000/photo_viewer

 ## Running The Application With Docker and Docker Compose